• Team

 Counsel

 Alessia is a Solicitor Advocate based in our London office.
-She advises clients on a range of contentious and regulatory issues.
-Her broad legal practice focuses on investigations, international arbitration and commercial litigation, and she has been involved in a number of high-profile and high-value cases, acting for individuals and corporates.
+She advises clients on a range of contentious issues.
+Her broad legal practice focuses on high stakes commercial litigation and arbitration as well as internal and regulatory investigations.
+She has been involved in a number of high-profile cases, acting for both individuals and corporates.

-Alessia was also recommended by the UK Legal 500 2024 for Regulatory Investigations and Corporate Crime (advice to corporates), White Collar Crime (advice to individuals) and Commercial Litigation: premium, where clients described her as “a brilliant legal professional and a rising star in her field” who is “razor sharp, efficient and effective in everything she does”, and also praised for being “a very steady pair of hands, with a masterful grasp of the detail of the matters she works on.”
-Alessia has previously been singled out as a “standout associate” who has impressed clients with her “handling of the detail”.
+Alessia is recommended in Legal 500 UK 2026 as a key lawyer for Banking Litigation, Financial Services (contentious), Regulatory Investigations and Corporate Crime (advice to corporates) and International Arbitration.
+She was also recommended by the UK Legal 500 2024 for White Collar Crime (advice to individuals) and Commercial Litigation: premium.
+Consistently praised by clients, she is described as “a tenacious advocate with exceptional legal insight and tireless work ethic” who “delivers results every time”, “a brilliant legal professional and a rising star in her field” who is “razor sharp, efficient and effective in everything she does”, and “a very steady pair of hands, with a masterful grasp of the detail of the matters she works on.”

-Alessia regularly appears as a Solicitor Advocate in the Chancery Division of the High Court on a pro bono basis in support of the Chancery Litigant in Person Support Scheme (CLIPS).
-In 2023, she received a Pro Bono Champion Award for her CLIPS volunteering efforts.
+Alessia regularly appears as a Solicitor Advocate in the Chancery Division of the High Court on a pro bono basis in support of the Chancery Litigant in Person Support Scheme (CLiPS).
+She is consistently recognised by the Bar Association and has been awarded the Pro Bono Champion Award for the third year running since 2023.

 Credit Suisse AT1 Holders